beUrself/camel/README.md

 software using or performing cryptographic functions with asymmetric algorithms.
-The form and manner of this Apache Software Foundation distribution makes it eligible for export under the License Exception ENC Technology Software Unrestricted (TSU) exception (see the BIS Export Administration Regulations, Section 740.13) for both object code and source code.
+The form and manner of this Apache Software Foundation distribution makes it eligible for export under the License Exception ENC Technology Software Unrestricted (TSU) exception for both object code and source code.

 The following provides more details on the included cryptographic